Chai and Privacy

 You may choose to restrict the collection or use of your personal information, but this may inhibit or limit the way in which Chai is able to engage with you.
 You may, at any time, change your mind about what information we hold about you, or if we continue to hold it at all, subject to any legal obligation Chai has to retain the data.

 You are responsible for the accuracy of data you have provided to Chai.
-If you believe that any information we are holding on you is incorrect or incomplete, please write to us as soon as possible.
+If you believe that any information we hold about you is incorrect or incomplete, please write to us as soon as possible.
 We will promptly correct any information found to be incorrect.

 In the unlikely event that there is any kind of a breach of our duties and obligations under this policy or the Data Protections laws, we will take immediate steps to isolate and rectify the problem.
 Should the breach be serious one (where there is a risk of, for example, discrimination, damage to reputation, financial loss or loss of confidential information) we have a duty to report that matter to the individuals affected and to the Office of the Information Commissioner.

-Any sensitive information that does not otherwise need to be retained (such as credit or debit card details) are redacted or destroyed once used.
+Any sensitive information that does not otherwise need to be retained (such as payment details) are redacted or destroyed once used.

 Please note that the transmission of information over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.
 You are responsible for keeping any password you use for logging in to access services or our website (if applicable) confidential; we will not ask you for your password (except when you log in).